TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

     console.log(constAge);
   }

   console.log(constAge); // ERROR!
-We tried to access a block scoped variable outside it's scope }
+We tried to access a block scoped variable outside its scope }

 printAge(globalAge);
 console.log(varAge); // ERROR!
 We tried to access a function scoped outside the function it's defined in
 ~~~

 Take a while to brew on that example.
-At the end, it's not some mind blowing concept but there's definitely a whole bunch of terms in there - it'll all help us understand the next mammoth - closures.
+In the end, it's not some mind-blowing concept but there's a whole bunch of terms in there - it'll all help us understand the next mammoth - closures.

 ### Closures aren't scary